yeungegs/holberton-system_engineering-devops/0x14-postmortem/social_media_appeal_incident_report.md

 ##  Root cause

-Identifying the root cause of this incident proved challenging since there were essentially two root causes:
+Identifying the root cause of this incident proved challenging.
+Ultimately, two root causes were identified: first, the reason that the Twitter campaign was launched and second, for the reason that the Twitter campaign failed.
-1. hey
-   - here
-   - is
-   - unordered
-   - bullets
-2. there
-	- here
-	- is
-	- unordered
-	- bulletsq
+1. Holberton School is currently using a free account and does not qualify for the educational discount.
+   - Free accounts on Slack have restrictive limitations:
+	 - Restriction 1: Messages older than 10,000 messages are archived.

-With each new batch of students enrolled, the number of users on the Holberton School Slack team is ever increasing.
-Holberton School is currently using a free account.
-Free accounts are limited to a 10,000 message limit.
-With more members sending more messages, messages are quickly lost.
+	   - With each new batch of students enrolled, the number of users on the Holberton School Slack team is ever increasing.
+	   - With more members sending more messages, messages are quickly lost.
 One of Slack's hallmark functions is its ability to search message archives.
-At the school's current rate of slack usage, 10,000 messages are sent within a three week period, rendering all messages older than that unsearchable.
+	   - At the school's current rate of slack usage, 10,000 messages are sent within a three week period, rendering all messages older than that unsearchable.
+	 - Restriction 2: Teams are limited to only three apps or integrations.
+	   - Holberton School's team cannot fully benefit from the wide range of apps and integrations available on Slack.

+2. Elaine missed key opportunites to strategically position supporters of Holberton School prior to the Twitter campaign
+   - The intent of this Twitter campaign was to apply social pressure on Slack; ideally, the outcome would be for Slack to make an exception and provide Holberton School with an Slack for Education discount.
+   - Elaine, the initiator and organizer of this campaign, failed to:
+	 - ... predict the amount of time that it would take for Slack to resond
+	   - Since Slack responded in less than three hours after the initial tweet, the campaign quickly lost momentum
+	 - ... communicate her intent to any Holberton School supporters prior to campaign launch
+	   - More time was lost in the minutes
+	 - ... gather enough retweets and likes in a limited span of time
+	   - Elaine was largely inspired by [Carter Wilkerson's](http://www.nydailynews.com/news/national/teen-free-nuggets-wendys-breaks-twitter-record-article-1.3150258) appeal to Wendy's for a year's worth of chicken nuggets.

 ## Resolution and recovery

-The root issue is still unresolved and Holberton School's slack team is still limited to 10,000 message limit.
+Unfortunately both root causes are still unresolved.

 ## Corrective and Preventative measures

-Moving forward,
+1. Continue educating Holberton School Slack team users how to best use Slack

-- improved/fixed
+-

-- a list of tasks to address the issue (example: patch Nginx server, add monitoring on server memory...)
+2.  a list of tasks to address the issue (example: patch Nginx server, add monitoring on server memory...)

-# EXTRA NOTES
-The root issue is still unresolved and Holberton School's slack team is still limited to 10,000 message limit.